Getting started with Adopt

 These are the available guide types:

-Walkthrough: step-by-step guidance of a task flow.
-The walkthrough provides in-line support throughout the process till completion.
+• Walkthrough: step-by-step guidance of a task flow.
+The walkthrough provides in-line support throughout the process until completion.

-Tooltip: contextual information that organically unfolds to end-users while hovering or using specific elements on the application site.
-Unlike walkthroughs, tooltips are independent, user-discoverable, and quickly built.
+• Tooltip: contextual information that organically unfolds to end-users while hovering, or while using specific elements on the application site.
+Unlike walkthroughs, tooltips are independent, user-discoverable and quickly built.

 How can I monitor and measure employee-guide engagement?